Inside the consumer unit

 What makes up a consumer unit?

-The mains switch controls the electrical supply in your home, and allows you to turn it off and on.
-Everything within your consumer unit is controlled by the mains switch (your RCDs and circuit breakers).
+The main switch controls the electrical supply in your home, and allows you to turn it off and on.
+Everything within your consumer unit is controlled by the main switch (your RCDs and circuit breakers).

 Residual current devices (RCDs) are life saving devices that turn off the power immediately upon finding a fault.
 This is to prevent you from touching something live and getting a fatal electric shock.
 They are constantly running and monitoring the flow of electricity in your home.

 As of July 2008, the Wiring Regulations states that all new or rewired homes must have RCD’s fitted.
 Fixed RCD’s are the most common and are the ones in your consumer unit and give you protection over a group of circuits.